mhansen/antinode/README.markdown

 - `port` - the port to listen for HTTP connections on. default: 8080
 - `hosts` - an object with one property name per virtual host address, with the value of a 'virtual host' object to
 - `default_host` - the 'virtual host' object to default to if no other virtual hosts match, or the HTTP `Host` header is not given
+- `index_files` - if the request’s url is a directory, return the first index file from this list that has been found in the directory (if none was found, lists the directory).

 'virtual host object' - has a property `root` giving the directory to serve web requests from